-- Please stay connected with the hospital to understand when your resident will be ready to come home - Once your resident is medically fit for discharge or if you are taking a new admission from hospital into your Care Home, please complete any assessments and arrange transfer to the Care Home in a timely manner - This will help to minimise any risk of harms to your resident, avoid any unnecessary delays and free up a bed for someone with a more urgent need.
+- Please stay connected with the hospital to understand when your resident will be ready to come home - Once your resident is medically fit for discharge or if you are taking a new admission from hospital into your Care Home, please review assessments and confirm if you're able to accept the resident in a timely manner. - This will help to minimise any risk of harms to your resident, avoid any unnecessary delays and free up a bed for someone with a more urgent need.